2023 São Paulo floods and landslides

 During the 2023 Brazilian Carnival holiday weekend, record-breaking rainfall—reaching 682 mm in 24 hours—caused deadly floods and landslides across the state of São Paulo.
-At least 65 people were killed, of which 64 were in São Sebastião.
+65 people were killed, of which 64 were in São Sebastião.

 Background

-The affected regions of São Paulo are located in coastal communities surrounded by mountains.
+The affected regions of São Paulo were located in coastal communities surrounded by mountains.
 On 18–19 February 2023, an area of low pressure off the coast of Brazil brought moist onshore flow, leading to significant rainfall in the region.
 The São Paulo mountains enhanced the rainfall through an orographic lift.
 A total of 682 mm fell in just 24 hours in Bertioga just outside of São Sebastião.
 The city observed 626 mm in the same period.
 Other significant totals include 395 mm in Guarujá, 337 mm in Ilhabela, and 335 mm in Ubatuba.
 The rainfall in Bertioga was the greatest such total in a 24-hour span on record in the country.
-This far exceeded the previous record of 530 mm on 15 February 2022, which caused deadly floods in Petrópolis.
+This far exceeded the previous record of 530 mm on 15 February 2022, which had also caused deadly floods in Petrópolis.
 Meteorologists at MetSul Meteorologia suggested this could be among the highest non-tropical cyclone rainfall totals in the world.

-Further rains on 21 February exacerbated conditions.
+Additional rains on 21 February exacerbated conditions.
 The local meteorological agency warned of further rains on 22 and 23 February.